 I love to talk.
 About everything and anything.
-One thing I have found, is that just from talking, whether it be a casual conversation or a deep discussion about work, it always leads to me wanting to run to my laptop and start jotting down ideas or instantly begin creating something.
+I have a constant thirst for knowledge and learning new things.
+Being able to express new thoughts and ideas through conversation I think helps lock it into my memory bank.
+Another thing I think, is that just from talking, whether it be a casual conversation or a deep discussion about work, it always leads to me wanting to run to my laptop and start jotting down ideas or instantly begin creating something.
+It inspires me.

-One of my ex partners and I would love to converse about our creative endeavors.
+One of my old friends and I, love to converse about our creative endeavors.
 We would both create something from nothing on a daily basis.
-It makes sense that when we were conversing, we would usually have a lot of :uh huh!: moments.
-His reaction was a very profound click-of-his-fingers as he whips his head in a random direction and stares deeply into nothingness.
+It makes sense that when we were discussing work, we would usually have a lot of :uh huh!: moments.
+My friend’s reaction was a very profound click-of-his-fingers as he whips his head in a random direction and stares deeply into nothingness.
 Mine was a less abrupt reaction of slightly nodding my head and staring down at the floor.
 These moments were so often and re-occurring for us, and it was simply just from speaking out loud and pondering our thoughts to each other.

-Creativity, I think is hard to come by most times I need it, which is constantly.
-The pressure of regularly producing unique and authentic ideas, strategies and concepts exhausts my mind.
+Creativity, I think is hard to come by most times I need it, which is constantly in my line of work.
+The pressure of regularly producing unique and authentic ideas, strategies and concepts, exhausts my mind.
 By simply taking breaks at multiple points in the day to just talk (even just to myself) and let my mind speak freely releases the pressure and I become creative more naturally.